ecesociety/Constitution/README.md

-# ECE Society Constitution Readme
+# ECE Society Constitution Repo

 See the [full text of the constitution](constitution.md), or a [list of amendments](amendments.md).